 Charitable donations are a cornerstone for good causes, but now that few people carry cash, getting a card reader is important to avoid losing out on too much money.

-Bigger, more established charities might prefer donation kiosks from specialist charity payment companies, but they typically cost hundreds of pounds upfront plus ongoing charges.
-Traditional merchant service providers like Worldpay and Takepayments are mainly for regular donations above a certain sales volume.
+Bigger, more established charities with in-person donors might prefer donation kiosks from specialist charity payment companies.
+These typically cost hundreds of pounds upfront plus ongoing charges.